rbisdorff/Digraph3/docSphinx/tutorial.rst

 Line graphs and maximal matchings .................................

 Line graphs represent the **adjacencies between edges** of a graph instance.
-Iterated line graph constructions are usually expanding, except for chordless cycles, where the same cycle is repeated.
-And, for non-closed paths (interupted cycles), where iterated line graphs progressively reduce one by one the number of vertices and edges and become eventually an empty graph.

     >>> g = CycleGraph(order=5)
     >>> g